The definitive ranking of every Supernatural episode

 5. "The Monster at the End of This Book" (Season 4, Episode 18)

-The show once again pulls off one of its meta episodes in excellent style, with the Winchesters discovering there's been a book series written about their exploits.
+The show once again pulls off one heck of a meta episode with style, as the Winchesters discover there's been a book series written about their exploits.
 The books have amassed quite the rabid online fandom, replete with readers writing their own strange and uncomfortable fan fiction.
-It's a funny commentary on the show's audience that impressively never outright mocks them but celebrates their love of the show.
-But it's also important for the show's mythology, as Chuck (who might be God), the man behind the book series, is revealed to be a prophet of Biblical nature.
+It's a funny commentary on the show's audience that never outright mocks fans, but celebrates their love of the show.
+This episode is also important for the show's mythology, as Chuck (who might be God), the man behind the book series, is revealed to be a prophet of Biblical nature.

 4. "Lazarus Rising" (Season 4, Episode 1)

 In the season 4 opener, Dean mysteriously appears back on Earth having somehow escaped Hell, and things only got better when we discover how he escaped: He was pulled out by Castiel.
 Not only did the hour mark the introduction of angels, but Castiel's entrance is still one of the best moments in the show's history.